On a generalization of affinoid varieties: The pro-site and pro-analytic spaces

-\begin{defn} Let $f: X \to Y$ be a morphisms of pro-analytic spaces.
-We say that $f$ is an \emph{open immersion} if $f$ is injective and if is an isomorphisms on stalks. \end{defn}
+Finally we remark that $(\bAn_k)_\bPro$ is equivalent to the category of pro-analytic spaces defined by Berkovich as a bare category.
+So, we are adding more structure on it by putting a natural topology induced by the ones on $\bAn_k$ and consider it as a site.
+It seems that is worth to study these notions in more details in the future and their relations between other known notions like the pro-\'etale site.

-The previous definition express formally one of the remarks we started this section: the site $(\bAn_k)_\bPro$ enhances the concept of open subspace.
-This is precisely the phenomena we studied in chapter five and six where we used germs of analytic functions to construct our dagger analytic spaces and we used some sort of $G$-topology to admit as open subsets some subsets of a topological spaces which where not open for the given topology.
-Then, putting on these subsets the germs of analytic functions we worked on a site which naturally lie between $(\bAn_k)_\bPro$ and $\bAn_k$ which we denoted $\bAn_k^\dagger$.
+We conclude this appendix with a counter-example.
+We have seen how the notion of pro-open generalize the notion of open space of a geometric space.
+This generalization is very broad and allows pathological examples.
+The next counter-example shows how the theory of dagger analytic spaces is precisely what is needed for discerning the good from the non-good pro-open subset.

-Finally we remark that $(\bAn_k)_\bPro$ is equivalent to the category of germs of analytic spaces defined by Berkovich.
-The difference is that we put on $(\bAn_k)_\bPro$ a natural topology induced by $(\bAn_k)_\bPro$ and consider it as a site, not only as a bare category.
+\begin{exa} Consider the complex compact Stein space $K'$ described after remark \ref{rmk:gg_end}.
+This space has the very unpleasant property that its associated algebra of germs of analytic functions is non-Noetherian.
+Using Siu's theorem (cf. \ref{thm:siu}) it is not hard to see that $K'$ is not a $\C$-dagger affinoid space.
+Moreover, it can be proved (not as easily) that conversely every compact Stein space whose associated algebra of germs of analytic functions is Noetherian is a $\C$-dagger analytic space (we will work out the details of this issue in the future work \cite{BA2}). \end{exa}

-It seems that is worth to study these notions in more details in the future and their relations between other known notions like the pro-\'etale site, that we had no time to do here.
+So, the theory of $\C$-dagger analytic spaces gives a natural theoretical framework for explaining the classical interests of complex geometers for compact Stein spaces whose associated algebra of germs of analytic functions is Noetherian in comparison with the ones for which it is non-Noetherian: The former ones are $\C$-dagger analytic spaces whereas the latters are not.
+Finally, we remark that what we just described for $\C$ holds also over non-archimedean fields and it is explained (among other results) in the work of Liu \cite{Liu}.
+In that article it is shown, in the context of classical rigid spaces, that compact Stein spaces over $k$ can be described as finite unions of affinoid spaces over $k$ and their algebras of analytic functions are Noetherian.
+The theory of $\C$-dagger analytic spaces permits to make the results of Liu uniform over any base field, in the overconvergent setting, and to uniformize the notions of compact Stein space.